scriptbuzz/aws-iot-esp32-arduino/README.md

 -----END CERTIFICATE-----
 )EOF";
 ```
+* Update the Arduino secrets.h code with your WiFi and AWS IoT info you gathered from the previous steps including
+  * WiFi ssid/password
+  * AWS IoT certificates
+  * AWS IoT Endpoint
+  * AWS IoT Thing name
+* Update the MQTTT_PUB_TOPIC and MQTTT_SUB_TOPIC topics with your own desired topics.
 * Connect your ESP32 development board to your computer
 * Upload/Flash your ESP32 with the updated code (firmware)
 * Open the Arduino IDE Serial Monitor and set the speed to match your code settings